-Lab data is collected in a lab environment when you run the PageSpeed Insights test.
+Lab data is collected in a Lighthouse lab environment when you run the PageSpeed Insights test.
 It uses a simulated mobile device to generate test data.
 This is what you see under the diagnose performance issues heading.

 You can also view information on Web Vitals in Google Search Console (formerly known as Webmaster Tools).

 Select Enhancements and then Core Web Vitals from the sidebar to view how your website is doing.

 You can click on the each issue that Google Search Console identified to see what page the issue occurred on.

 You can use the DevTools Performance tab to measure the Core Web Vitals of your website.

 First, open DevTools by right-clicking on the page and selecting Inspect.
 Then click on the Start profiling and reload page button on the left.